 - Design the Goods with your now-customer, ensuring the products align with their goals, branding, and audience.
 If they’re looking to create traction on social media, items that grab attention and fuel viral moments would work better than understated, elegant options — but if they’re looking to appeal to their high-spending donors, then not so much.

-- Create the Store with the same prowess and care you gave to the products, customizing the design (including its messaging, graphics, and product display) to expertly align with what the non-profit’s aiming for.
+- Create an e-commerce store with the same prowess and care you gave to the products, customizing the design (including its messaging, graphics, and product display) to expertly align with what the non-profit’s aiming for.
 Is it an evergreen fundraising store their audience can click onto at any moment, with an unchanging range of branded apparel on offer?
-Is it a week-long fundraising ‘event’ to replace an annual gala, with high-value, special custom products displayed?
+Is it a week-long fundraising “˜event’ to replace an annual gala, with high-value, special custom products displayed?
 Once the store is ready, arrange the products intentionally — you’re telling a visual story, so every decision matters.

 - Market, Market, & Market.
-Your customer needs to be doing everything they can to get the word out and educating them about how crucial this step is falls on you.
-It’s your job to explain that the more they post, the more people they’ll reach and the more traffic their store will get, and it’s your job to give them tactic options for heightened results.
+Your customer needs to be doing everything they can to get the word out and educate them about how crucial this step falls on you.
+It’s your job to explain that the more they post, the more people they’ll reach and the more traffic their store will get, and it’s your job to give them a fundraising strategy for heightened results.
 Emails to their donor list?
 Graphics on social media?
 Custom signs placed around town?
 You’re the expert here — so shed light on what’s possible, help them sell more, and watch as the results roll in.
 Positioning yourself as the go-to e-commerce print shop will help you build confidence with these customers, and help build your shop’s reputation with future clients too.

 Maybe it’s $5 from every item sold.
 Maybe it’s 10%, or 20%, or a percentage of the total monthly earnings.
 Remember: every project will be different — with unique variables and unique customers — so do what makes the most sense.
 (And if you’d like some references for inspiration, check out our profiles of this strategy working here, here, and here.)